Shashvat6264/Groovy-Slack/README.md

 ## How to use the app
 ![Example](Groovypic.png)

-Call your app with the link you want to add it to a playlist
+Call your app with the link you want to add to a playlist

 ## How it works
 We have created a Django based API to accept POST request from Slack API which stores the link in a database.